byte-physics/igortest/docu/sphinx/source/introduction.rst

 for a given input.
 Within these checks, the result of defined inputs is compared against defined outputs.
 The comparisons are performed using different types of :ref:`Assertions <AssertionTypes>`.
-As long as all test cases inside a test suite are executed correctly, the functionality of the unit is maintained.
+As long as all test cases inside a test suite are executed correctly, the tested functionality of the unit is maintained.
 Performing these checks on a regular basis also ensures that a consistent level of quality and a defined functionality is maintained upon changes to the code.